[UPDATED SEPTEMBER 2023]

 If you suspect that your dog has eaten conkers, you should take them to a vet straight away.

-Your vet is likely to give your dog a treatment that will induce vomiting and might wash out your dog’s stomach too.
+Your vet is likely to give your dog a treatment that will induce vomiting if your dog has eaten the conkers recently, and they might wash out your dog’s stomach too.
 Your pup might also need an intravenous drip.

 If there’s an internal blockage caused by conkers, surgery may be necessary.

-In the meantime, while you’re out and about this Autumn, steer clear of the spreading chestnut tree, tell your kids that conkers are poisonous for dogs, and carry a toy to distract your pup from those beguiling mahogany brown seeds.
+In the meantime, while you’re out and about this autumn walking your dog, steer clear of the chestnut trees, tell your kids that conkers are poisonous for dogs, and carry a toy to distract your pup from those beguiling mahogany brown seeds.